The geometry of Riemannian curvature radii: Introduction

 In particular, if $(N,\eta)$ is another Riemannian manifold, $\mathcal R_{a,b}(M,\eta)$ is isometric to $\mathcal R_{a,b}(M,g)$ if and only $(N,\eta)$ and $(M,g)$ have the same curvature radii. \end{theorem} In Section \ref{secR2} we show that the sub-Riemannian manifolds $\mathcal R_{a,b}(\mathbb R^2,g_e)$, where $g_e$ is the standard Euclidean metric, are all isometric to left-invariant sub-Riemannian structures on the group orientation preserving homothetic transformations of $(\mathbb R^2,g_e)$, and we give a characterization of their geodesics.
 These geometries are related to the left-invariant sub-Riemannian structure on the group of rigid motions of $\mathbb R^2$ (\cite{bicycle1}, \cite{bicycle2}, \cite{bicycle3}, \cite{bicycle4}).
-In Section \ref{secRec} we consider a wider family of metrics $G_{a,b}$ on $\mathcal D(M,g)$.
-These metrics are parametrized by two smooth functions $a,b:(0,+\infty)\to \mathbb R$, $b>0$, and, for every $(\gamma, R, V)$ in the image of the lift \eqref{2nd_ord}, they satisfy the following equation